EICR Certificate Cost

 How Much Does an Electrical Safety Certificate Cost?

-The price is heavily dependent on the electrician's cost per hour.
-This means that the EICR cost for a 3 bedroom house will be more expensive than a 1 bedroom house - just because there's more for them to test.
+The price is dependent on the electrician's cost per hour.
+This means that the EICR cost for a 3 bedroom house will be more expensive than a 1 bedroom house - just because there's more electrical testing to carry out.

-It is always advisable to clarify what's included when getting a fixed-cost quote from anyone.
+It's always advisable to clarify what's included when getting a fixed-cost quote.

 I have a 2 bed house with 1 fuse box which has 9 fuses.
 What would be the cost of a certificate please as I am selling my house and this has come up and I may need to purchase a certificate.